310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Chiaki pastserious %}
-… Are you telling me to know my place?
+…Are you telling me to know my place?

 {% endbubble %}
 {% bubble Madara %}
 Is that how it sounded to you?
-Well, you’re more or less right, so I won’t ask you to reconsider your thoughts…
+Well, you’re mooore or less right, so I won’t ask you to reconsider your thoughts…

 Besides, I took a liking to you after just a little research.

 I felt envious, y’know?
 Like, “If only I could live like this~” kinda thing.

-I had always wanted to live in the front side of the world, forever innocently laughing and enjoying daydreams of Gods and heroes.
+I had always wanted to live in the front side of the world, foreeever innocently laughing and enjoying daydreams of Gods and heroes.

 {% endbubble %}
 {% bubble Chiaki pastsad %}